 7.2.4.2 Asset Related Demands

 Asset Related Demand is modeled as a Load Asset which settles at the price of the Node to which it is connected within the settlement power system model.
+7.2.4.3 Load Assets Associated with DERAs

+A Load Asset associated with a Settlement Only Distributed Energy Resource Aggregation (SODERA) or a DRDERA is Energy that is utilized to serve non-dispatchable customer loads and is settled at the DRR Aggregation Zone or pNode.
+Typically, individual customers are not modeled and reported as individual Load Assets but are normally combined with non-PTF losses and other customer loads in the formation of a Load Asset.

 7.2.4.4 Station Service Load

 Station service load is energy utilized by Generator Assets when not delivering net generation to the power grid.
 This load may include energy while a facility is economically dispatched off-line, on a maintenance outage, starting up, or shutting down.
 This type of load does not include energy utilized for the construction of new facilities.
 Station service loads may be modeled as an Asset Related Demand if they meet the Asset Related Demand eligibility criteria.
 Otherwise, station service load must be reported as part of a Load Asset that is not an Asset Related Demand.